 Interest income is recognised using the effective interest method for debt instruments measured subsequently at amortised cost.
 For financial assets, interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset, except for financial assets that have subsequently become credit-impaired (see below).
 For financial assets that have subsequently become credit-impaired, interest income is recognised by applying the effective interest rate to the amortised cost of the financial asset.
-If, in subsequent reporting periods, the credit risk on the credit-impaired financial instrument improves so that the financial asset is no longer credit-impaired, interest income is recognised by applying the effective interest rate to the gross carrying amount of the financial asset.
+If, in subsequent reporting periods, the credit-impaired, interest income is recognised by applying the effective interest rate to the gross carrying amount of the financial asset.

-Interest income is recognised in profit or loss and is included in the "Other income and gains" line item (note 5).
+Interest income is recognised in profit or loss and is included in the "Other income" line item (note 5).